 Spaghetti and Meatballs

-It’s easy to transform your little buddy into this classic dish, and there are infinite possibilities for you to create a complimentary costume for yourself (wine bottle, restaurant server, breadstick, etc.).
+It’s easy to transform your little buddy into this classic dish, and there are infinite possibilities for you to create a complementary costume for yourself (wine bottle, restaurant server, breadstick, etc.).

 Off-white or yellowish yarn (think noodle color)

 Brown wool balls or similar for meatballs

 Hot glue gun

 Base layer for costume, like a shirt that fits your pet snugly